Github-Archives/Google-App-Engine-React-Backend/README.md

-# Reminder -> since node_modules is not in the repo u need to run npm build when you pull
+# Reminder -> since node_modules is not in the repo u need to run this after you pull

+## npm install

 # Tutorial